Magnolia Midwifery LLC | Homebirth and Wellness Care with CNM in your Connecticut home

 The childbearing year is a time of growth and transition.
 Old roles are cast aside as you grow into the new roles which await you.
 Transformation is hard, rewarding work.
 I recognize the critical need to reclaim the spirituality of birth centered in the family and community.
 And I rejoice with each baby born in the context of supportive midwifery care in the community or in an alternate setting when needed -- welcoming the re-learning of childbirth as a non-medical event.

-I also recognize no single, right way of coping, laboring, and birthing.
-A single vision of good laboring and childbirth is a falsehood that contributes to a self-blame culture and disappointment.
-I ‘do harm’ when birthers embody the idea that they did not achieve their dream birth because they did not follow a specific childbirth method or fail to do something just right.
-Good births sometimes include an epidural or birth by cesarean, when this becomes the next best option in labor.
+‘do harm’ when birthers embody the idea that they did not achieve their dream birth because they did not follow a specific childbirth method or failed to do something just right.

 Birthing is a rite of passage.